Howard Hughes: Early life

-After a brief stint at The Thacher School, Hughes attended math and aeronautical engineering courses at Caltech.
+After a brief stint at the Thacher School, Hughes attended math and aeronautical engineering courses at Caltech.
 The house where Hughes lived as a teenager at 3921 Yoakum Blvd., Houston, still stands, now known as Hughes House on the grounds of the University of St. Thomas.

 His mother Allene died in March 1922 from complications of an ectopic pregnancy.
 Howard Hughes Sr. died of a heart attack in 1924.
 Their deaths apparently inspired Hughes to include the establishment of a medical research laboratory in the will that he signed in 1925 at age 19.
 Howard Sr.'s will had not been updated since Allene's death, and Hughes Jr. inherited 75% of the family fortune.
-On his 19th birthday, Hughes was declared an emancipated minor, enabling him to take full control of his life.
+On his 19th birthday, Hughes was declared an emancipated minor, enabling him to take full control of his life and, more importantly, his money.

 From a young age, Hughes became a proficient and enthusiastic golfer.
 He often scored near-par figures, playing the game to a two-three handicap during his 20s, and for a time aimed for a professional golf career.
 He golfed frequently with top players, including Gene Sarazen.
 Hughes rarely played competitively and gradually gave up his passion for the sport to pursue other interests.

 Hughes played golf every afternoon at Los Angeles courses including the Lakeside Golf Club, Wilshire Country Club, or the Bel-Air Country Club.
 Partners included George Von Elm or Ozzie Carlton.
 After Hughes hurt himself in the late 1920s, his golfing tapered off, and after his XF-11 crash, Hughes was unable to play at all.

 Hughes withdrew from Rice University shortly after his father's death.
 On June 1, 1925, he married Ella Botts Rice, daughter of David Rice and Martha Lawson Botts of Houston, and great-niece of William Marsh Rice, for whom Rice University was named.
 They moved to Los Angeles, where he hoped to make a name for himself as a filmmaker.

 They moved into the Ambassador Hotel, and Hughes proceeded to learn to fly a Waco, while simultaneously producing his first motion picture, Swell Hogan.
 In 1929, after four years of marriage, Ella returned to Houston and filed for divorce.